In this guide

 What should members watch out for?

-So let’s break it down into a the things that matter:
+So let’s break it down into the things that matter:

 1. Fees

-Industry analysts who compare funds rightly say that ensuring you are paying low fees is one of the few controls you have over maximising returns on your super investments.
-Basically, the less you pay, the more you leave for your retirement.
+Ensuring you are paying low fees is one of the few controls you have over maximising returns on your super investments.
+In theory, the less you pay, the more you leave for your retirement.

 2. Investments

-By far the greatest influence on retirement benefits is a fund’s long-term investment performance.
-When funds merge, a number of things happen but most relevant to you are:
+By far the greatest influence on retirement benefits is a fund’s long-term investment performance, after fees.

-- Into which investment option will you be transferred if the one in which you’re currently invested no longer exists?
+- Which investment option will you be transferred into if the one you’re currently invested in no longer exists?

-Once your fund has informed you of this, you can compare investment performance, the fees charged (usually a percentage of your account balance per year) and the risk rating for the option.
+Once your fund has informed you of this, you can compare investment performance, the fees charged, and the risk rating for the option.
 This is determined by the percentage of growth and defensive assets your money is invested in.

 3. Insurance

-One of the more complex areas for mergers is death and total and permanent disability (TPD) insurance.
+One of the more complex areas for mergers is insurance for death, total and permanent disability (TPD), and income protection.
 Having ticked the boxes on fees and investments, members should take note of any tweaks to insurance cover and premiums.

-Occasionally, funds can minimise premium increases by adjusting the terms and conditions for cover.
-The areas up for negotiation are definitions and therefore eligibility for disability claims, caps on cover, waiting periods for claims payments, cover while working overseas and so on.
-In mergers, trustees recognise that there should be minimal or no detriment for members and often make arrangements for the existing policy to transfer to the new trustee.
+In mergers, trustees recognise that there should be minimal or no detriment for members and often arrange for the existing policy to transfer to the new trustee.

 4. Services and advice

 Other factors can influence your perception of whether the merged fund looks right for you.
-These may include access to financial advice, quality of service, the effectiveness of fund communications, technology and even identification with your fund’s brand.
-Often, their importance is unknown and can only be confirmed after the merger.
+These may include access to financial advice, the effectiveness of fund communications, educational resources and technology.

 Some smaller funds claim that more intangible benefits, such as proximity and engagement with members and employers, justify remaining small.
-For these funds, success is more about value to members than absolute fee competitiveness.
-They argue they can achieve economies of scale by partnering with key service providers, like member administration platforms.
+For these funds, success is more about value to members than fees and returns alone.
+They argue they can achieve economies of scale by partnering with key service providers, like administration platforms.

-This position will be tested in future as the industry regulator, APRA, applies various performance measures to determine whether funds are achieving optimal financial outcomes for members.
-While debate will continue about the validity of its performance assessment, its overall impact will be to add enforcement to oversight in industry regulation, providing impetus towards APRA’s goal of greater industry consolidation and mergers.
+This position is no doubt being tested as the industry regulator, APRA, applies various performance measures to determine whether funds are achieving optimal financial outcomes for members.

 Super fund trustees are legally bound to ensure that mergers are in the best interests of their members and the evidence suggests they are diligent in this.